-Today I am back in Manado, where I find the civilization and comfort of the modern world: air conditioning and hot water, shopping malls and club-sandwiches, mobile phone that captures and high-speed internet connections ...
+I am now back in Manado, where I find the civilization and comfort of the modern world: air conditioning and hot water, shopping malls and sandwich club, mobile phone with a cell phone and high-speed internet connections...

 The hustle and bustle of Manado, the big city of North Sulawesi, with his mikrolets blue which are coming out in all directions, makes me feel strange, after this long journey through the immense island of Sulawesi.

 In Sulawesi, as soon as you stray a little from the busiest areas, it is impossible to find a computer with internet.
-Sometimes there is even no connection for the mobile phone.
-(Hey hey, finally a real vacation!)
+Sometimes there's not even a mobile phone connection.
+(Hey hey!
+Finally a real holiday!)

 In short, for ten days, impossible to keep the blog ...
 I will complete it a posteriori.

 Here is already a little summary of my journey of the previous days.
 I will try to deliver the detail in a future article.
 Below, a map of the island, with my itinerary.

 On the way to Poso Lake

 Saturday, July 14th : departure from Rantepao, by car with driver, rented with "my" Dutch, for a ride in central Sulawesi.
 Two nights near Lake Poso, in Siuri Cottages, not far from the city of Tentena.

 Beautiful region!
 Great waterfall (Saluopa) and nice beach near the lake.

 This corner of Sulawesi has unfortunately been deserted by tourists for several years, because of a serious conflict between Christians and Muslims, marked by numerous attacks, which have caused a lot of deaths ...